nkrbechek/slate/source/index.html.md

 1. **Install Node.js.** Browsersync is a module for Node.js, a platform for fast network applications.
 To run Browsersync, you must have Node.js installed; [Node.js installers for MacOS, Windows and Linux can be found here](http://nodejs.org/download/).
 2. **Install Browsersync** With Node.js installed, you can use the Node.js package manager (npm) to install Browsersync from a repository.
 Open a terminal window and run the following command:

-This tells the package manager to download the Browsersync files and install them globally (`-g`) so theyâre available to all your projects.
+This tells the package manager to download the Browsersync files and install them globally (`-g`) so they're available to all your projects.